jrosen48/utk-homepage/content/post/2019-11-13-using-r-with-7th-grade-science-students.md

 already-collected scientific data).
 As one encouraging piece of information, at the end of the class, a student asked when we would be using R again.
 When we do, I'll plan to write another post to serve as documentation of what we do next that works well - and what does not.

+## fin

+If my assumption coming in to this activty was, "What can 7th-grade students do using R?", I think it now is "What can 7th-grade students *not* do with R?".